nielsdB97/Frontend-3/README.md

 ## 1. Get Node

-You need [Node][] installed.
-If you haven’t already we suggest to install the LTS version.
+This project uses Node.js so you should have that installed to get started.

 ## 2. Dependencies

-Now, install dependencies with npm like so:
+Now, install dependencies with NPM like so:

 ```sh
 npm install